minzoovv/tip-jar/README.md

 # Tip JAR
-when you struggle somthing and it is finally resolved, Add tip to **Tip Jar**!
+when you struggle somthing and finally resolved it, Add tip to **Tip Jar**!